 Master Of Them All : Iron Making in Cumbria (2007).
 Proceedings of a joint conference of the Society and the Historical Metallurgy Society.
 135 pages.
 Contents : Iron ore in Cumbria ; Archaeological investigation at Cunsey Forge ; The bloomsmithies of South Westmorland and North Lancashire ; Wilson House, Lindale – John Wilkinson’s peat fuelled blast furnace ; Hodbarrow mine ; Millom – the end game ; Backbarrow Furnace and its history.
-Copies available from the editor as below.
+Copies available from the editor as below for £9 including postage.

 The Cumbrian Industrialist : A series of occasional papers

 Copies should be available for reference at Kendal, Carlisle and Penrith libraries, and at the county record offices.
-All except volume one can be purchased from the editor at email@example.com at £5.00 per volume including p&p.
-Volume one is out of print, but the editor can offer a photocopying service.
+They can be purchased from the editor at email@example.com priced at £4 each for vols 2-4, £5 each for vols 5-7, and £6.50 each for vols 9-13.
+Volume 1 and 8 are out of print, but the editor can offer a photocopying service.

 Summary of Contents

 Volume 13 (2023) : Wythop silica brickworks; The concrete ships of Barrow-in-Furness; Bricks for Brampton workhouse

 Volume 12 (2020) : Shipbuilding and aspects of ship investment in the Cartmel Peninsula during the 18th century; Gaslight – illuminating Fell Foot; The transport of coal in Cumbria 1650-1750